jaiashwinisatish/FloatChart/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details and so on